swright573/django-vertical-multi-columns/README.rst

 Documentation
 -------------
-For more extensive document see the ``docs`` folder or `read it on readthedocs`._
+For more extensive document see the ``docs`` folder or `read it in readthedocs`._

-.. _`read it on readthedocs`: https://django-vertical-multi-columns.readthedocs.io/en/latest/index.html
+.. _`read it in readthedocs`: https://django-vertical-multi-columns.readthedocs.io/en/latest/index.html

 Comments & Support
 ------------------